Earth calls for action

 Availability of fossil-free electricity at the sites in Finland and Sweden

 Fossil-free energy will be key to enable the transition.
-The additional electricity demand at SSAB’s facilities in the Nordics after conversion will amount to approximately 4.5 TWh.
-This adds up to about 3 TWh more than today.
+SSAB's Nordic production facilities currently consume 1.6 TWh of electricity annually.
+When the blast furnaces are replaced with electric arc furnaces in around 2030, the use of electricity will increase to around 4.5 TWh, of which 2.5 TWh in Sweden.
+This can be compared with an electricity surplus of 33 TWh in Sweden in 2022.
 Scaling up the pilot production of sponge iron to a commercial scale requires an additional 5 TWh within the framework of the HYBRIT collaboration with LKAB and Vattenfall.

 All fossil-free power sources will be needed going forward and we assume that policy-makers will provide long-term conditions for securing competitively priced fossil-free electricity.
 The extension of transmission capacity must be rapid with as few lines as possible but with as much power as possible.
 When allocating capacity, both social and climate benefits will have to be taken into account to a greater extent than today.
 The existing capacity must in turn be optimized allowing for more flexible and precise usage.